How to spend two weeks in Thailand—the best Thailand itinerary and what to do while you're there!

 • Go hiking/trekking

-• Do a boat tour to Ang Thong National Marine Park (personal favourite reco of this list)
+• Do a boat tour to Ang Thong National Marine Park (a personal favourite reco of this list)

 Ao Nang & Railay: Day 11 - 13